 I leave the South Africans to their bickering and head downstairs to the dancefloor, to join Tecla and the girls.
 I pass a consortium of couples, and groups of rowdy young men.
 Most likely rugby clubs and sailors.
 There are a few beautiful women leaning against the railing overlooking the dance floor.
 Long blonde hair, black dresses.
 Yet their energy repels me.

 I walk around the corner and approach the stairs to the dance area, and nearly run right into a woman delivering a tray of drinks.
 I apologize and upon looking at her face, realize she is the receptionist at the hostel I am staying at.

 “Its grand!” she quickly replies and continued weaving her way through the crowd of pubgoers.

 I walk down the stairs and see my friends near the adjacent right corner of the dance floor.
 The music was even louder now but conversation was still not impossible.

 I approach my group of traveler friends, most whom I haven’t known longer than a few days and then my gaze is seemingly yanked to the far corner of the dance hall.

 Immediately, she catches my eye.

-Long dark hair, bright brown eyes, tan skin and a white dress.
+Long dark hair, tan skin, a white dress and magnetic, bright eyes.